Favourite

 and distribute enough hydrogen.
 Nuclear

-solved by a transition to a society based
+a transition to a society based on simpler,

 Governments have a moral obligation